Why We Built Lorebase

 After years of writing short stories, 3D modeling characters, and designing environments, we hit a wall.
 The technical art debt was crushing us.
 We had stories, drafts, notes, storyboards, mood boards, and production schedules scattered across a dozen different applications that refused to talk to each other.

 We tried the off-the-shelf tools.
 We tried forcing wikis to act like databases and word processors to act like production managers.
+The time commitment to research and configure Obsidian plugins felt like a second job, and the templating engine turned out to be little more than a glorified copy-paste, unable to perform complex merging of data.
 None of it worked for the scale of what we were trying to do.

-So, over the past several years, we built Lorebase to solve our own in-house problems.
+So, over the past few years, we built Lorebase to solve our own in-house problems.
 We needed a single, local-first production pipeline to manage the chaos.

 We live in a moment where spinning up a flashy demo over a weekend is easier than ever.
-Modern frameworks and APIs let you mock up slick interfaces that look great in a screenshot.
-But we knew from the start that a weekend prototype wouldn't survive the weight of an actual production pipeline.
+Modern frameworks and APIs let you mock up slick interfaces that look great in a screenshot but wouldn't survive the weight of an actual production pipeline.

 Having built web applications professionally since 2004, we knew exactly what kind of foundational engineering this would take.
 Two decades of software development teaches you the hard difference between an app that holds together for a demo and load-bearing architecture built to last.